ernes-scrive/Test/README.md

 Module used to authenticate with Scrive credentials(email/password) against Scrive.com and fetches OAuth(Personal token) values which are then stored in “pdf955.ini“ configuration file residinig on the same location as Scrive LogIn("ScriveLogIn.exe“) module.

+If the configuration file does not exist, it will be re-created.

 Successfuly obtained values will overwrite one stored in “pdf955.ini“ file.

 ### Scrive Upload<a name="Upload"></a>